 In Part 3, we will review recent efforts in standard developments and performance evaluations to achieve safe navigation in aviation, maritime, railway, and automotive applications.
 We will discuss recent research on robust modeling of measurement error time correlation that enables high-integrity Kalman filtering of combined GNSS and inertial data.
 We will identify major challenges in implementing precise point positioning (PPP) and real time kinematic (RTK) to simultaneously achieve high accuracy and high integrity.

-Dr. Mathieu Joerger is an assistant professor at Virginia Tech, recipient of ION’s Parkinson Award (2009) and Early Achievement Award (2014).
-He is the senior editor on Navigation for IEEE TAES and a member of EU/US ARAIM Working-Group-C and of RTCM’s Integrity Monitoring for High Precision Applications (SC-134).
+Dr. Mathieu Joerger is an assistant professor at Virginia Tech, recipient of ION’s Parkinson Award (2009), Early Achievement Award (2014), Burka Award and Thurlow Award (2023).
+He is the senior editor on Navigation for IEEE TAES and a member of the EU/US ARAIM Working-Group-C for the FAA.
 He received his PhD from Illinois Institute of Technology.

 Date/Time: